 The appropriate individual activity Good Practice Guide to use may be unclear in some cases.
-The hazards and risks can vary between different types activities e.g. canyoning verses bushwalking.
+The hazards and risks can vary between different types activities (e.g. canyoning verses bushwalking).
 The correct selection of which activity Good Practice Guide to use needs to be based on the context of the particular activity in question.

-The activity must be assessed to determine the appropriate activity Good Practice Guide to use.
+The activity must be assessed to determine the appropriate activity GPG to use.

-Considerations in determining the appropriate activity Good Practice Guide to apply must include:
+Considerations in determining the appropriate activity GPG to apply must include:

 - the vertical difficulty and:

-- if climbing or down climbing is absent
+- o if climbing or down climbing is absent

 - o if there is easy climbing or down climbing with little exposure

-- o if there is climbing or down climbing that requires a beloy system
+- o if there is climbing or down climbing that requires a belay system

-- if there is abseiling involved
+- o if there is abseiling involved

 - the aquatic difficulty and:

 - o if there is any water or aquatic activity involved

 - if there is optional swimming involved

-- o if swimming is required
+- if swimming is required

 - o if jumps into water are optional or required

 - the commitment and:

-- o if escape is easy throughout the activity route
+- if escape is easy throughout the activity route

 - if in the event of flooding or rising water escape from the affected area can be completed quickly.